Are you an expat wife? Do you work?

 I also acknowledge that this ‘luxury’ of scaling back paid work isn’t an option for everyone.
 Sure, one of my children has allergies, but otherwise we’re all safe, happy and healthy.
 We are very fortunate.

 My point is only this: there is no shame in helping your household, without you there’d be no expat assignment.
-Don’t ever feel guilty for the quieter times; treasure these moments for yourself.
-Don’t overburden yourselves, allow some slack in the system for when things do go a little wonky.
+Don’t ever feel guilty for the quieter times; treasure these moments forever.
+Don’t overburden yourself, allow some slack in the system for when things do go a little wonky.

-Expat spouses, it’s time to lie back, not lean in.
+Expat spouses, forget leaning in, it’s time to lie back.